decipher2k/Windows-AI-Assistant/README.md

 <img src="https://github.com/user-attachments/assets/5fa40e98-4d8e-4d8c-8895-702e6cc632db" width="600">
 <br><br>
-The first column defines whether to use speech recognition and keywords or the chat AI to start the plugin.<br>
+The first column defines whether to use speech recognition or the chat AI to start the plugin.<br>
 Speech recognition will listen for the exact sentence.<br>
 Using the Chat AI allows you to vary sentences.
 The program does automatically precede the sentence with "if the user asks for".
 Thus, the sentence "starting windows explorer" will allow you to say either "start windows explorer", or "run windows explorer" etc.<br>
 <b>Chat AI commands are not implemented yet.</b><br>